jerrold110/Finetune-legal-llm-mlops/README.md

 # Finetune-legal-llm-mlops
 This is a project on designing and building a production-grade LLMOps platform incorporating data/training/serving/monitoring systems built using MLRun and various AWS services.
 It serves a fine-tuned LLM that extracts and classifies content from multi-page legal contracts up to 11,000 tokens long in structured JSON data with source quote attribution.

-## Why MLRun for MLOps
+## Why MLRun not MLFlow for MLOps?
+MLflow is a tool for tracking machine learning experiments and managing models/datasets but does not have functionality for MLOps pipeline orchestration.
+MLRun has all the features of MLFlow and more; it is a framework for manging all the workflows in GenAI/ML pipelines including data preparation, model training, deployment, and continuous monitoring, that can be integrated with Kubernetes/Kubeflow for scalability.

-MLRun is an AI orchestration framework for managing ML and GenAI applications across their lifecycle.
-There is an open source version, and a hosted version provided by Iguazio.
+There is an open source version, and a managed version of MLFlow provided by Iguazio.
 I am running this on a local machine as a substitute for the hosted version which would be used in a real project.
 Projects are defined by YAML files which can be shared across machines allowing the recreation of a project, this also facilitates CI/CD integration with Github Actions.

 ![MLRun overview](diagram/mlrun1.png)